 And those few things that get chosen better damn well be worth it.
 Everything we do comes at the cost of something else we could’ve done.

-It Might Not Work – And That’s Okay
+It Might Not Work – and That’s Okay

 By the way, that very sentiment – “this better be worth it” or “this must work” – also sets up a lot of story, too.
 How many times have you regretted choosing one path over the other, only to have that regret paralyze you when it’s time to make another choice?

-What we often fail to consider, though, is that This Might Not Work is also true of whatever else we might or might have put on the list.
+What we often fail to consider, though, is that This Might Not Work is also true of whatever else we might or might not have put on the list.
 We instead assume that what wasn’t chosen would’ve been successful.
 I’m not sure why we do this, but I suspect it’s because we don’t want to go through the heartache of both starting over AND potentially seeing that we chose wrong again.
-That, and most of us have learned and practice how to be overly critical of ourselves, to the near-exclusion of practicing self-compassion.
+That, and most of us have learned to be overly critical of ourselves, to the near-exclusion of practicing self-compassion.
 (I have a whole closet’s worth of those T-Shirts that I’m now cutting into rags.)

-If your big picture planning isn’t making you emotional, you’re not done planning yet.
+If your big-picture planning isn’t making you emotional, you’re not done planning yet.
 (Click here to share this on Twitter.
 Thank you!)